Last updated on February 2nd, 2021

 I know that time is at a premium this month, too—we’ve all got parties and cookie swaps and frantic gift searches and, oh yeah, lots of work to finish before everyone skedaddles home at the end of the month.

-The soft-serve-esque maple cream firms up nicely thanks to an egg custard/whipped cream emulsion, but melts quickly once out of the freezer, so work quickly when assembling your ice cream sandwiches.
+However, it melts quickly once out of the freezer, so work quickly when assembling your ice cream sandwiches.

 The cookies you use to build your sandwiches are up to you.
-Make a homemade batch of gingerbread if that’s your thing, mix it up with oatmeal cookies if you want a little texture, or just grab a fresh few dozen from your favorite bakery if you’re pressed for time.
+Make a homemade batch of gingerbread if that’s your thing or mix it up with oatmeal cookies if you want a little texture.

 No one’s judging; everyone’s just grateful for a new and unexpected treat mixed in with the traditional, tried, and true.